GLOBAL MARKETS-Jump in oil sends global equities higher; bonds dip

 The U.S. Congress will pass a nearly $500 billion coronavirus aid bill on Thursday, House Speaker Nancy Pelosi said, that includes an additional $321 billion for a previously set-up small business lending program that quickly saw its funds exhausted.
 "Though this bill will address some of the shortfalls, this will not likely be the end for stimulus," according to a note from BofA Global Research, adding that the firm expects Congress to pass another large package worth up to $1.5 trillion.

 Gains in the oil market helped draw investors into riskier assets, pulling government bond yields higher.
-Benchmark U.S. 10-year notes last fell 10/32 in price to yield 0.6017%, from 0.571% late on Tuesday.
+Benchmark 10-year notes last fell 16/32 in price to yield 0.619%, from 0.571% late on Tuesday.
 European Union leaders will meet on Thursday to discuss measures to increase aid to help the region cope with the coronavirus outbreak..

 Traders were also buoyed after Italy breezed through a major debt sale on Tuesday and speculation continued that the European Central Bank would provide more support measures.
-U.S. crude recently rose 21.43% to $14.05 per barrel and Brent was at $20.88, up 8.02% on the day.
+U.S. crude jumped 23.16% to $14.25 per barrel and Brent was at $20.36, up 5.33% on the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)